-“Quibble”, commented three stooges, hanging from a tree.
+“Quibble”, three stooges commented, hanging from a tree.

 “What is the sense of all this foolishness?!”, Duckbill Jones demanded, licking his bum.

-Twentythree minutes passed before the plane arrived, squeeking its tires around the fireplace and donkeystable.
-Only then it was when Duckbill Jones saw the magnitude of the banana General, General Flick.
+Twenty three minutes passed before the plane arrived, squeeking its tires around the fireplace and donkey stable.
+Only then it was Duckbill Jones saw the magnitude of the banana General, General Flick.

 2 General Flick’s Wrath

-“It is I, the raging evil of multiple banana incorporations, who will laugh at your silly attempts to overthrow the mighty Queen’s shower stove!”, General Flick thundered, getting dressed for dinner.
+“It is I, the raging evil of multiple banana corporations, who will laugh at your silly attempts to overthrow the mighty Queen’s shower stove!”, General Flick thundered, getting dressed for dinner.

 “What?”, Duckbill Jones asked in disbelieve.